OWASP/www-project-secure-by-design-framework/tab_checklist.md

 ### ◽ SbD Review Checklist

 This checklist defines the minimum set of controls that every design is expected to address.
-A CSV version is available at [`checklist.csv`](https://github.com/OWASP/www-project-secure-by-design-framework/tree/main/resources/artifacts/OWASP-Secure-by-Design-Checklist.csv?raw=true).
+A Xlsx version is available [here](https://github.com/OWASP/www-project-secure-by-design-framework/blob/main/resources/artifacts/OWASP-SbD-Review-Checklist.xlsx?raw=true).
 Each item abstracts key recommendations from tab Principal, streamlined to support a Yes/No/N-A decision backed by evidence.
 For each control, teams record _Status_, _Justification_, _Severity_, and _Comments_.
 Items marked (Critical) are generally required to be Yes at design sign-off, or to have an approved, time-bound mitigation plan in place.

 #### A. Architecture & Service Design